korya/hp-ide-code-review-extension/methodology.md

 ---
 layout: default
 title: "Project Methodology"
+lead: "A methodology used during the project starting from the development process to the technologies"
+slug: methodology
 ---

-A methodology used during the project starting from the development process to the technologies used in the project.

 ## Development Process